Freight Rail Drives Centennial State Economy

 Railroads and Colorado grew up together – literally – as towns, cities and businesses sprouted and thrived along the first railroads.
 Today, the rail system that was so instrumental in Colorado’s early development has evolved as a prime economic driver in the movement of freight to, from and through the state.

-Colorado's 14 freight railroads operate over 2,545 miles of track and employ 1,814 in the Centennial State.* It would have taken approximately 844,000 additional truckloads to move the 15.2 million tons of freight that moved by rail in Colorado in 2021.
+Colorado's 14 freight railroads operate over 2,545 miles of track and employ 1,814 in the Centennial State.* It would have taken approximately 6.9 million additional trucks to handle the 124.0 million tons of freight that started, ended, or moved through Colorado in 2021.
 Moving freight by rail prevented 2.47 million tons of greenhouse gas emissions, the equivalent of taking 483,000 cars off the road or planting 37.4 million trees.
 Coal and glass and stone comprises the majority of freight rail shipments beginning in Colorado and intermodal is the largest import to the state.

 *2021 data